 Assessing JobKeeper 2.0 Eligibility

 Most businesses will generally use their Business Activity Statement (BAS) reporting to assess eligibility.

 However, as the BAS deadlines are generally not due until the month after the end of the quarter, eligibility for JobKeeper will need to be assessed in advance of the BAS reporting deadlines to meet the wage condition for eligible employees.

 The ATO will have discretion to extend the time an entity has to pay employees in order to meet the wage condition.

 Alternative arrangements are expected to be put in place for businesses and not-for-profits that are not required to lodge a BAS (for example, if the entity is a member of a GST group).

 Eligibility and payments remained unchanged for any business already receiving JobKeeper for eligible employees up to 27 September 2020.

-The “once you’re in, you’re in” approach still applies through so provided your business met the eligibility test once since the commencement of JobKeeper, you continue to be eligible through to 27 September 2020 providing your fulfill the monthly statistical reporting and wage payment requirement.
+The “once you’re in, you’re in” approach still applies up to 27 September 2020.
+Provided your business met the eligibility test once since the commencement of JobKeeper, you continue to be eligible through to 27 September 2020 providing your fulfill the monthly statistical reporting and wage payment requirement.

 Re-assessment is only necessary to receive JobKeeper after 27 September 2020 and then again after 3 January 2020.